Vlad-404/trivia-game/README.md

 ## User stories

-1. As a new visitor to the page, I want to be able to play a simple trivia game without too much hassle.
+1. As a user, I want to be able to play a simple trivia so I can play a game without too much hassle.
 2. As a new visitor to the page, I wanted to find a simple game of trivia so I can add some additional entertainment for us and our guests.
 3. As a returning visitor, I don't want to have same questions over and over again, but instead, I want new ones
 4. As a new user, I want to find a way to compete in knowledge with certain topics, so my freind and I can finally find out who knows games better.